 Each Fiber Arts Trail has its own personality shaped by the people and the places where they live.
 When fiber enthusiasts come to your Trail, they’ll see an exclusive community of high caliber fiber artists and makers, studios, yarn and quilt shops, historic places, scenic drives, art centers, galleries, museums, farms, ranches and in some places—woolen mills.

-Once a year, Trail members host an Open House Weekend when they throw open the doors, offer workshops, exhibits, maker activities, lectures and studio tours.
+Once a year, Trail members host a Trail Tour Weekend when they throw open the doors, offer workshops, exhibits, maker activities, lectures and studio tours.
 It’s an exciting weekend for everyone; an opportunity to experience each Trail’s rich textile heritage and celebrate the work of the local, contemporary fiber artists.

 Tourism stats show us that travelers love cultural and heritage excursions.
 They spend more money, stay longer and look for experiences not just transactions.
 Each Midwest Fiber Arts Trail is a cultural tourism destination.
 The Midwest Fiber Arts Trails audience is made of fiber enthusiasts whose market growth and commitment to fiber arts education and shopping are well known.
 The goal of each Fiber Arts Trail is to create a following, a place fiber travelers will want to visit because they know the fiber arts community is fabulous.

 Be sure to call ahead as most artist studios are not open to the public on a daily basis.

 Each Fiber Arts Trail is a place to tour and visit.

 How do we get the word out there?